-Homeschooling is an educational option that allows parents to teach their children at home rather than sending them to school.
-Homeschooling parents make use of a a wide range of resources and opportunities, and children's homeschooling experiences vary.
+Homeschooling allows parents to teach their children at home instead of sending them to school.
+Parents make use of a wide range of resources; children's experiences vary.

-Parents choose to homeschool for a variety of reasons: to protect their children's religious development; to foster hands-on self-guided learning; to provide a better education than other schools; to meet a child's special needs; or to protect a child from bullying.
+Parents homeschool for many reasons: to provide religious instruction, creative learning, or a better education; to meet a child's special needs; or to escape bullying.

-Scholars have long divided homeschoolers into groups based on their motivations or practices---closed communion and open communion; believers and inclusives; ideologues, pedagogues, and pragmatics; first choice and second choice homeschoolers.
+Scholars have long divided homeschoolers into groups---closed communion or open communion; believers or inclusives; first choice or second choice.

-The modern homeschool movement began in the 1970s when educator John Holt began urging parents to foster their children's learning at home.
-During the 1980s, evangelicals began homeschooling out of concern for their children's religious development.
+The movement began in the 1970s when educator John Holt began urging parents to foster their children's learning at home.
+In the 1980s, evangelicals entered the scene.

 Research that is honest about exploring the strengths and weaknesses of homeschooling has the potential to improve homeschooled students’ experiences.
 This is our goal.